Your Alaskan Adventures

 2. Visit the Reindeer Farm

 A great family friendly activity is to head out to the Reindeer Farm!
-You can explore the farm on your own pace, meet and feed the reindeer, and even stop to see many of the other animals on the farm (like the adorable highland cows).
+You can explore the farm on your own pace, meet and feed the reindeer, and even stop to see many of the other animals on the farm (like the adorable highland cows or moose).
 They have different types of tours throughout the year, and various leveled tours depending on how much interaction you want with the reindeer.
-If you visit in the Spring, you might even meet some of the new calves!
+If you visit in the Spring, you might even meet some of the adorable new calves!

 Picture